arunkd13/arunkd13.github.io/content/blog/apcnf.md

 plants.

     Another big part of this recommendation is growing trees along with field crops.
-The trees supposedly provides shade and reduces evaporation of moisture from the top layers of the soil.
+The trees supposedly provide shade and reduce evaporation of moisture from the top layers of the soil.
 This would be useful especially during the months from March to May when it might not be possible to have field crops growing due to lack of water, whereas the trees with deeper roots would continue